+- The 1FGL Catalog will be distributed via the FSSC as:

+- FITS table

+- XML input file for gtlike/ModelEditor

+- ds9 region file

+- Useful for selecting specific sources for further study

+- More or less data

+- Different spectral models

+- Different diffuse emission models

+- Useful for defining an initial point-source model for any ROI

+- Additional items to note:

-- As for the Bright Source List, the 1FGL Catalog will be distributed via the FSSC - As a FITS table, an XML input file for gtlike/ModelEditor, and as an ds9 region file - The 1FGL Catalog will be useful for selecting specific sources for further study (e.g., with more or less data or with different spectral models or different model for diffuse emission) - And for any likelihood analysis it will be useful for defining an initial guess at the point-source component for any ROI - N.B.
-The gamma-ray sky (blazars in particular) are highly variable and the flux and spectrum information in the 1FGL are only time averages for the 11 months of the data set - For studies of diffuse emission at low latitudes and toward prominent local clouds, be aware that some 1FGL sources may be unresolved diffuse emission - whether they should be in the source model is a case-by-case decision
+- 1) The gamma-ray sky (blazars in particular) is highly variable.
+Flux and spectral information in the 1FGL are only time averages for the 11 months of the data set.

+- 2) For studies of diffuse emission at low latitudes and toward prominent local clouds, be aware that some 1FGL sources may be unresolved diffuse emission whether they should be in the source model is a case-by-case decision.